pragmaticbot/Web-Developer-Bootcamp/README.md

 * **Day 49**
   * I currently working studying ES6 because I want to know the syntax and I want to start using react and react native.
 * **Day 50**
+  * Just finished the entire course.
+Gonna review everything today and make a simple blog using express and passport.